jparish9/pfxplorer/README.md

 ## First Run

 A pre-built jar is supplied in the root directory.
-It can also be rebuilt from source using `gradle build`.
+It can also be rebuilt from source using `gradle build`, in which case the jar can be found under `/build/libs`.

 Run `java -jar pfxplorer-1.0.0.jar` from a command prompt in the project root directory.
 After a few seconds of startup configuration messages, a successful startup will display a message such as
 ```